The Disney Chanel

 There is so much work that I could share.
 Unfortunately I was so busy going from project to project that I rarely took photos of my work.
 This was before the iPhone.
 Back then you had to carry a separate camera and plan ahead.
 Things are so much easier now.

 I have two Etsy shops that I created and maintained while traveling for several years.
 At the moment I am redesigning them (changing the names, themes and products) to move in a brand new direction.
 Feel free to view the shops as they are now.
-The shop makeovers will be revealed Spring 2020.
+The shop makeovers will be revealed Winter 2020.

 BLACK MOUNTAIN RAINBOW